KirtimanS/Net-Clustering/README.md

 # Net-Clustering
-Generates a spine in graphs approximating the diameter.
+Generates a spine in graphs, approximating the diameter.
 Finds clusterheads(Landmarks) in graphs and assigns clusters nodes to Landmarks.
 Developed as a part of the Danish Project.